 What is the new GED?

-GED Testing Service, the developer of the new GED exam (a joint-venture of non-profit ACE – the American Council on Education and America’s largest for-profit assessment developing company Pearson) revamped the GED exam and the latest version was introduced in January 2014.
+GED Testing Service, the developer of the new GED exam (a joint-venture of non-profit ACE – the American Council on Education and America’s largest for-profit assessment developing company Pearson) revamped the GED exam.

 The new GED exam is more in line with expectations of higher education and industry and corresponds with the Common Core standards that 45 states have adopted.
 Applicants now must take and pass four instead of five separate tests, and they are required to have critical and analytical thinking and problem-solving skills.